theduckbutler/bash-text-based-game-engine/README.md

 # bash-text-based-game-engine

+***This is a passion project that is only worked on every few months, if a commit actually works, it will be explicitly stated***

 This 'engine' allows you to create your own stories and worlds, and then play through them in a bash terminal!
 Allowing you to add people, items, actions, and adjacent rooms, the possibilites are endless.
 There is a simple default 'world' with just a handful of things to do for a taste of the possible capabilities.

 To run, just ensure both ```game.sh``` and ```input.txt``` are in the same directory, and run ```bash game.sh```.